MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-sample-app.md

 ---
-title: Use a sample app that uses Azure Stack Key Vault secrets | Microsoft Docs
+title: Allow apps to access Azure Stack Key Vault secrets | Microsoft Docs
 description: Learn how to run a sample app that retrieves keys and secrets from a key vault in Azure Stack.
 services: azure-stack
 documentationcenter: ''